fullstack-hy2020/fullstack-hy2020.github.io/src/content/13/en/part13a.md

 <div class="content">

-This section introduces node applications using relational databases.
-In this section, a relational database node-backend is built for the note-taking application familiar from sections 3-5.
+On this section we will explore the node applications that use relation databases.
+During section we will build a node-backend using a relational database for a familiar note application from sections 3-5.
 To complete this part, you will need a reasonable knowledge of relational databases and SQL.
-One place to acquire sufficient knowledge is the course [Fundamentals of Databases](https://tikape.mooc.fi/).
+One place to acquire sufficient knowledge is the course called [Fundamentals of Databases](https://tikape.mooc.fi/).

 ### Advantages and disadvantages of document databases

-We have used the MongoDB database in all the previous parts of the course.
+We have used the MongoDB database in all the previous sections of the course.
 Mongo is a [document database](https://en.wikipedia.org/wiki/Document-oriented_database) and one of its most characteristic features is its <i>skepticity</i>, i.e. the database has only a very limited awareness of what kind of data is stored in its collections.
-The schema of the database exists only in the program code, which interprets the data in a particular way, e.g. by recognizing that some fields are references to objects in another collection.
+The schema of the database exists only in the program code, which interprets the data in a specific way, e.g. by identifying that some of the fields are references to objects in another collection.

 In the example application of parts 3 and 4, the database stores notes and users.

-The collection <i>notes</i> that stores notes looks like this
+A collection of <i>notes</i> that stores notes looks like the following:

 ```js
 [